 Threat – The potential of a threat actor or agent to exercise a vulnerability (cause a breach).

 Hackers.
 Malicious bots.
-That sketchy looking guy with the hoodie on his laptop in the corner of your local coffee shop.
+That sketchy-looking guy with the hoodie on his laptop in the corner of your local coffee shop.
 These are examples of things and people that can exploit a vulnerability, which makes them threats and/or threat actors.
-Keep in mind that there are passive threats as well, like malicious websites or enticing file downloads that are actually malware.
-The best way to limit threats is to eliminate all of your known vulnerabilities, and training yourself and your team to develop an eye for identifying threats and vulnerabilities before they become a security breach.
+Keep in mind that there are passive threats as well.
+Malicious websites or enticing file downloads that are actually malware are good examples.
+The best way to limit threats is to eliminate all of your known vulnerabilities.
+Training yourself and your team to develop an eye for identifying threats and vulnerabilities before they become a security breach.

 Threat Vector – A path or a means by which a cybercriminal gains access through one or more of six main routes into a computer system by exploiting a vulnerability (also called an Attack Surface).

 Ok, so that definition got very specific, so let’s make it a bit more elegant.
 Simply put, Threat Vectors are the routes and paths that threat actors take to exploit a vulnerability.
 There are six widely accepted vectors that are commonly used to cause a breach.
 They are:

 - Remote access portals